Morocco declared Africa Cup of Nations champions after CAF strips Senegal of title

 Senegal stormed off the field in protest at a penalty awarded against them near the end of the 90 minutes of regulation time, following a VAR check by Congolese referee Jean-Jacques Ndala after Brahim Diaz had been tugged to the ground by Senegal fullback El Hadji Malick Diouf while defending a corner five minutes into stoppage time.

-They returned to beat hosts Morocco 1-0 after extra time and win the Africa Cup of Nations amid farcical scenes.
+After their talisman Sadio Mane persuaded them to return, Senegal beat hosts Morocco 1-0 following extra time to win the title amid farcical scenes.

-Senegal coach Pape Bouna Thiaw ordered his players off, and it was talisman Sadio Mane who persuaded them to return.

 Thiaw was later suspended, although only for matches in the next Cup of Nations qualifiers, which start after the World Cup in June, for which both Morocco and Senegal have qualified.